ronnyml/snowplow-wiki/glossary/Glossary.md

 <a name="g-context" />
 ####Context

-A context is the group of entities associated with or describing the setting in which an event has taken place.
+A context is the group of *entities* associated with or describing the setting in which an event has taken place.
 What makes contexts interesting is that they are common across multiple different event types.
 Thus, contexts provide a convenient way in Snowplow to schema common entities once, and then use those schemas across all the different events where those entities are relevant.

+Across all our [trackers](#g-tracker), the approach is the same.
+Each context is a [self-describing JSON](#g-self-describing-json).
+We create an array of all the different contexts that we wish to pass into Snowplow, and then we pass those contexts in generally as the final argument on any track method that we call to capture the [event](#e-event).

 Read [more][contexts] or go to the [top](#top)